Blotch3D/Blotch3D/README.md

 -   Per-face collision detection

--   Tree collision detection
+-   Optimized (tree) collision detection

 -   More than one 3D window per process

 -   A NuGet package

-Note: Also check out UrhoSharp before getting heavy into developing with Blotch3D.
-I haven't looked at it in detail, but notable features above Blotch3D's are a NuGet package, physics, per vertex or better collision detection, octree collision detection, and shadows.
-Getting started in it seems to be a bit more painful, and overriding functionality seems to be more convoluted (possibly because it's a wrapper to Urho3D \[C++\]).
+Also check out UrhoSharp before getting too heavily into developing with Blotch3D.
+I haven't looked at it in detail, but below are listed some differences between Blotch3D and UrhoSharp.

-So I suppose one might prefer Blotch3D for apps that don't need those extra features.
+UrhoSharp advantages over Blotch3D that I've noticed:

+-   UrhoSharp has a NuGet package

+-   UrhoSharp supports physics

+-   UrhoSharp supports octree collision detection

+-   UrhoSharp supports shadows

+-   UrhoSharp supports Xamarin Forms (maybe Blotch3D does, also? ---I just haven't tried it)

+A few UrhoSharp disadvantages (compared to Blotch3D) I happened to
+notice:

+-   UrhoSharp bare bones code is a bit more complicated than Blotch3D's

+-   The official UrhoSharp reference documentation is sparse or non-existent

+-   Although there are third party help and discussions for UrhoSharp, there is notably more for MonoGame (Blotch3D's underlying 3D engine)

+-   UrhoSharp is notably younger than MonoGame.
+There seemed to be more recent bug reports.

+-   UrhoSharp supports less or no programmatic object creation

+-   There doesn't appear to be an intrinsic texture transform shader

+-   Particle systems are not as versatile

 Creating a new project
 ======================